From Iran to Europe: How did I travel to 6 countries under $1,800?

-/Many people have asked me when I had returned from Iran and Europe after travelling and backpacking for 2.5 glorious months requesting for information: how did I manage to travel on a budget all under $1,800.
+Many people have asked me when I had returned from Iran and Europe after travelling and backpacking for 2.5 glorious months requesting for information: how did I manage to travel on a budget all under $1,800.
 Was it a cheap vacation or did I blow my life savings?

 2) A simple budget tracker and cost comparison analysis coupled with a magnifying glass of the world atlas compelled me to find unimaginable, interesting routes.

 Time spent in these countries were often a maximum of three days.
 I often wondered how is it possible for people to spend so little time and so much money, to sum up the great times that they may have encountered.
+I understand many are on a tight schedule and have jobs, responsibilities are other commitments to served.
+However, I did not feel like it was justified spending that amount of money for a short period of time and hence started looking at alternative ways to stretch my dollar.

 Transportation / Logistics

 Prices were steep for direct flights from Malaysia to Europe.
 AirAsia at that time had a promotion to travel to Tehran only at $135 (RM 600) for a one-way ticket.
 A return ticket was expensive, but it didn't matter because I knew I would exit from a different country.
+Unfortunately, AirAsia had to stop flying to Iran and instead the cheapest options include Turkish Airlines, Oman Air or Emirates.

 So Iran it was, and I grew excited about the in-between countries seated in the Caucasus region that I could travel to via an overland journey such as Armenia and Georgia.